TBI releases information on Friday night shooting in Brownsville - Point5Digital.com

-HAYWOOD COUNTY Tenn (January 28, 2017) – The number of victims in Friday night’s shooting has risen from 8 to 10 in the most recent information provided by the Tennessee Bureau of Investigation (TBI).
-The report comes a few hours after shots rang out during a party held at the National Guard Armory in Brownsville Friday night.
+BROWNSVILLE, Tenn.—The number of victims claimed by Friday night’s shooting has risen from the first reported eight people to ten in the most recent information provided by the Tennessee Bureau of Investigation (TBI).
+The report came a few hours after shots rang out during a party held at the National Guard Armory in Brownsville Friday night.

-The TBI told News/Talk 101.5 that none of the wounds are life threatening.
-Seven people have been treated and released or are in the process of being released from a Jackson hospital where they were taken by ambulances.
-One person will remain hospitalized in Jackson; two others are being transferred to a Memphis hospital.
-It is unclear if all those taken to the hospital were injured by bullets.
+The TBI said none of the wounds are life threatening.
+Seven people were treated and released from a Jackson hospital.
+One person will remain hospitalized in Jackson; two others were transferred to a Memphis hospital.
+Police Chief Barry Diebold said it is his “understanding” that all of those taken to the hospital were injured by gunfire.

 At the request of 28th District Attorney General Garry Brown and the Brownsville Police Department, TBI Special Agents are assisting local investigators.